-A divorced man is starting a brand new life and that will bring new people and new life events.
-However, your children are still sponges and they are soaking up your every move.
+A divorced man is starting a brand new life that will bring new people and new experiences.
+However, your children are sponges and they are soaking up your every move.

-Though we may be removed from them physically at times after the divorce, we must still anticipate trouble and stay fully involved in their daily lives.
+Though we may be separated from our kids physically at times after the divorce, we must anticipate trouble and stay fully involved in their daily lives.

-When parents divorce, oftentimes children feel like their world has collapsed.
+When parents divorce, children may feel like their whole world has collapsed.
 Be sure to instill hope in your children that better times are ahead and that you will always be part of their lives.

-As time moves forward, our lives will bring new challenges and commitments…and perhaps a new family.
-Be sure to remain consistent with your children and not allow them to feel like they are forgotten.
-[Tweet This]
+As time moves forward, our lives will bring new challenges and commitments—and perhaps a new family.
+Be sure to remain consistent with your children so they know they aren’t forgotten.

-Which one of these principles do you think is the hardest to live by?
+Sound off: Which one of these principles do you think is the hardest to live by?

 Huddle Up Question